 - (a) A Generalized Utility Plan indicating the location and size of existing electrical, telephone, gas, water and sewer lines, as well as any proposed offsite utility upgrades; - (b) A Statement of Utility Service Commitment for the water, sewer, electric and telephone utility providers.
 This Statement of Commitment must include that the utility provider is willing and financially capable of providing service to the development at present and in the future.
-The statement shall indicate the location of the treatment facility, the current capacity of said treatment facility, the current flow to the treatment plant, the current number of customers serviced by the treatment facility, the number of unconnected sewer services committed to by the sewer provider for said facility.
+The statement shall indicate the location of the treatment facility, the current capacity of said treatment facility, the current flow to the treatment plant, the current number of customers serviced by the treatment facility.
 It shall also make reference to any immediate or future infrastructure upgrades that will be required due to said development, and at what stage of development these upgrades will be necessary; - (c) A letter from the fire chief of the fire district that will serve the development, stating that the department is capable of providing fire protection for the development and that the utilities, general layout, and building types will not reflect negatively on the current ISO rating of the citizens in that fire district.
 If a new fire district is to be created, then a similar letter from the responsible individual who intends to create such fire district is required.
 Proof of the creation of said fire district is required prior to Final Site Plan approval;